RadiantLabs/microgrid-appliance-analysis/README.md

     - CAPEX
     - OPEX

-* Color columns based on if they are calculated or if they are for the appliance
+- Color columns based on if they are calculated or if they are for the appliance

+- Then have another computed function that takes a loaded appliance and inserts it into the HOMER file.
+Or do I just update the homerKeyOrder so the \_cellRenderer pulls from the appliance file based on hour index?
+- Parse date and reformat
+- add kw and grain throughput based on factors
+- add hour offset
+- add seasonal derating factor

 ## TODO: Long term